 However, currently, at least two dozen Disney-owned franchises remain incomplete or missing entirely from Disney+.
 Sometimes sequels or spin-offs are present, but not the original film.
 Complex realities of co-productions, music licensing, and decades-old contracts make it potentially costly for some titles to arrive in a timely manner.
 Yet, in many cases, gaps in the Disney+ library are simply baffling.

-Five incomplete Disney+ franchises are not covered here: Star Wars (see this article), the Marvel Cinematic Universe (three films missing), The Muppets (see this article), and two series noted in our Missing Musicals article: the Step Up franchise, along with Rogers & Hammerstein musicals.
+Five incomplete Disney+ franchises are not covered here: Star Wars (see this article), Marvel Cinematic Universe (three films missing), The Muppets (see this article), and two series noted in our Missing Musicals article: the Step Up franchise, along with Rodgers & Hammerstein musicals.

 For now, here are 22 Disney-owned franchises currently missing or incomplete on Disney+ – listed in alphabetical order.
 NOTE: Click here for comprehensive list of missing Disney+ titles.
 This list is based on U.S. availability.